LLNL/Silo/docs/python.md

 * **Description:**

-  Returns a Python dictionary object for a Silo high level object (e.g. not a primitive array).
+  Returns a Python dictionary object for any Silo object.
-  This method cannot be used to read the contents of a primitive array.
-  It can be used for any object the Silo C interface's `DBGetObject()` would also be used.
-  If object bulk data is not also read, then the dictionary members for those sub-objects will contain a string holding the path of either a sub-object or a primitive array.
+  If object bulk data is not also read, then the dictionary members for those sub-objects will contain a string holding the name/path of either a sub-object or a primitive array.
-  Note that on the HDF5 driver, if friendly HDF5 names were not used to create the file, then the string paths for these sub-objects are often cryptic references to primitive arrays in the hidden `/.silo` directory of the Silo file.
+  Note that on the HDF5 driver, if friendly HDF5 names were not used to create the file, then the string paths for these sub-objects are often cryptic references to primitive arrays in the hidden `/.silo` directory of the Silo file such as `/.silo/#000042`.

+  When this method is applied to raw (or primitive) variable object, it will return a python dictionary object indicating the data type and dimensions of the primitive variable.

   This method is poorly named.
   A better name is probably `GetObject`.